SWIFTSIM/swiftsim-tutorials/SPH Introduction/your_first_example.md

 + Run SWIFT using the included parameter file, `sodShock.yml`.
 + Create a plot of the output using the `plotSolution.py` python script.

+When you do each of these steps, you should look at the contents of each file, with a particular focus on the `run.sh` file.
+SWIFT uses many run-time command-line arguments to enable different features, and set the threading options.
+You may wish to change the number of `--threads` to something more suited to your own machine.
+Physics and run-time parameters are set using the `yml` parameter file.

 The output of the run is two HDF5 files, and a plot, which should look something like this: